HotSpot Shield VPN Review Overview

 Ready for some good news?

 HotSpot Shield understands a kill switch isn’t optional, so they made sure to add one to their system.
-And they have some form of DNS leak protection too.
+And they have some form of DNS leak protection and an auto-protect feature as well.

 Unfortunately, that’s where the good news ends for this section.